hessman/todomanager/README.md

 # TODO MANAGER

-NodeJS TP
+NodeJS Exercice

-Creation of a simple MVC todo list manager.
+Creation of a simple MVC todo list manager with no client-side javascript.